kasparsd/limit-login-attempts/readme.txt

 Truly advanced users can edit the 'disable_pwd_reset' entry in the serialized array.

+Plugin options are stored in `limit_login_options` option in the wordpress options table.
+You can remove this in a default setup using: `DELETE FROM wp_options WHERE option_name = 'limit_login_options'`.
+PLEASE BE CAREFUL OR YOU WILL SCREW UP YOUR WORDPRESS INSTALL!

+Truly advanced users can edit the 'disable_pwd_reset' entry in the serialized array of course.

 == Screenshots ==

 1. Loginscreen after failed login with retries remaining